rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 This project provides a python script that:
 * Scrapes the price for a set of games from the UK Playtsation Store
 * Stores these historical prices in a csv file
-* Provides a dashboard of prices over time for the various games
+* Provides an interactive dashboard of prices over time for the various games
-* Sends email alert when a price drops
+* Sends an email alert when a price drops

 The script is intended to be run automatically once per day.